 Hypochlorous acid sprays have become very popular recently as a gentler way to calm angry acne-prone skin.
-Fans (and skincare brands) rave about its antibacterial and skin soothing properties especially for sensitive skin.
+Fans (and skincare brands) rave about its antibacterial and skin-soothing properties especially for sensitive skin.
 This is of course very appealing to people struggling with active inflammatory acne breakouts but get irritation from traditional treatments.
-However, the expectation and excitement sours for a lot if people who actually try it.
+However, the expectation and excitement sour for a lot of people who actually try it.
 There’s a general feeling that it’s just another trendy fad whose benefits are little more than marketing hype.
-The good news is that it’s not entirely accurate.
+The good news is that this isn’t entirely accurate.
 Hypochlorous acid does have a role in acne management but it is frequently misunderstood.
 So before ditching your hypochlorous acid spray, it’s worth understanding what it can actually do for your skin.
-In this article, we look at what hypochlorous acid actually does and the best way to use it for managing acne skin.
+In this article, we look at what hypochlorous acid actually does.
+We also cover the best way to use it for managing acne-prone skin.

 What is Hypochlorous Acid?

 Simply put, hypochlorous acid is a molecule produced naturally by the immune system in our bodies.
-White blood cells make it as part of the body’s first-line defence against bacteria and other microbials.
+White blood cells make it as part of the body’s first-line defence against bacteria and other microbes.
 It can also be artificially synthesised for use in medicine and skincare settings.
-These formulations usually use hypochlorous acid at low concentrations in spray or toners to reduce acne forming bacteria and inflammation on the skin.
+These formulations usually use hypochlorous acid at low concentrations in sprays or toners.
+This helps reduce acne-forming bacteria and inflammation on the skin.
 It’s really important to understand exactly how hypochlorous acid can treat acne in order to use it correctly.
 Basically, like antibiotics, it plays a role in controlling active inflammatory acne breakouts.
 However, it does not alter the underlying drivers of acne such as pore clogging and excess oil production.

-How Can Hypochlorous Acid Spray Help Acne Skin?
+How Can Hypochlorous Acid Spray Help Acne-Prone Skin?

 The main value of hypochlorous acid spray in acne is to control active acne breakouts by reducing inflammation and bacteria overgrowth.
 This helps reduce the size, number and redness of pimples whilst helping calm irritated skin.
-It is also useful as a supportive ongoing treatment in cases where acne prone has skin barrier disruption due to aggressive skincare treatments.
-Furthermore, some people may have chronic background skin inflammation due to reactive skin conditions like eczema or rosacea which worsen the severity of acne break outs and make effective treatment difficult.
+It is also useful as a supportive ongoing treatment in cases where acne-prone skin has barrier disruption due to aggressive skincare treatments.
+Furthermore, some people may have chronic background skin inflammation due to reactive skin conditions like eczema or rosacea.
+These can worsen the severity of acne breakouts and make effective treatment difficult.
 With appropriate use, hypochlorous acid spray can help acne-prone skin by:

 - Settling visible redness and irritation which also helps reduce the size of the pimples